-Slot car racing is a sport in which racers are focused on controlling the car while on the track.
+Slot car racing is a sport where racers focus on controlling the car while on the track.
 The word ‘slot’ refers to the grooves in the racetrack.
 These grooves prevent the cars from falling off of the track as they race at high speeds.

 Analog Slot Car Controller

 An analog slot car controller is a hand-held device that supplies the right level of voltage to the slot car while it is racing.
-T trigger, an important component of the controller, is connected to an electrical contact.
+The trigger, an essential component of the controller, is connected to electrical contact.
 The contact, in turn, is connected to a resistor.

 Older systems required racers to squeeze and release the trigger to speed up or slow down.
 These new controllers come with a button that sends negative voltage (recall the positive effect of resistance on response time) to the slot car’s motor.
 The negative voltage stops the slot car.

 Electronic Slot Car Controller

 Rather, they use an electronic circuit that sends the exact amount of voltage the car requires.
 This leads to better car performance, improved handling, and better control with virtually all motor types.
-They also work well with cars various magnet setups.
+They also work well with the car’s various magnet setups.